eddyerburgh/notes/docs/distributed-systems/data-processing.md

 <!-- prettier-ignore-start -->

-# Data processing
+# Distributed data processing
 {:.no_toc}

-Distributed data processing frameworks make it possible to perform large-scale data computations in a reasonable amount of time.
+Distributed data processing frameworks enable large-scale computations in a reasonable amount of time.

 ## Table of contents
 {: .no_toc }